hunterdyar/scrub-lang/readme.md

 > Note: Current development of scrub is over at the [b- language project](https://github.com/hunterdyar/B-_Language).
 This is a simpler implementation of an inspectable, 'always debugging' runtime for students.
-I hope to playtest out a lot of my ideas without the technical debt the reversability of scrub.
-What's more important, a custom runtime, or the reversable language?
+I hope to playtest out a lot of my ideas (without the technical debt of the rewind feature).
+What's more important: a custom runtime, or the reversable language?
 I hope to learn through prototyping.

 # The Scrub Language